 As previously mentioned, concentration is a determining factor when it comes to reaping the benefits of topically applied Vitamin C. The plant kingdom hardly has a shortage of powerfully potent antioxidant-containing samples but let's take a closer look at what the concentration means for our skin.

+Vitamin C within plants extracted for skin care has serious concentration and stability issues.
+Plant Vitamin C is extremely vulnerable and most oxygenates quickly during extraction.
+This is why cosmetic science uses lab synthesized Vitamin C and derivatives.
 Hibiscus extract, for example, contains a high amount of Ascorbic Acid/Vitamin C for a plant, at a total concentration of 0.05 - 0.1%.
-This content certainly contributes to its free radical scavenging ability in the skin - but when we remember that a minimum concentration of 5% is needed to reach the benefits bulleted above, this concentration unfortunately falls short when we compare it to lab synthesized LAA and its derivatives.
+This content certainly contributes to its free radical scavenging ability in the skin.
+This concentration unfortunately falls short when we compare it to lab synthesized LAA and its derivatives.
 Currently, the highest natural source of Vitamin C is found in Kakadu plum.
 At 100% concentration, the pure, cosmetic grade, 3:1 extract of Kakadu plum yields an overall 2% concentration of Vitamin C. So looking at a formula for a cosmetic product, Kakadu plum will need a variety of different ingredients to create a formulation that is wearable and can effectively penetrate the surface of the skin.
 As an example, let's compare Kakadu plum as a singular ingredient vs. within a formula containing 30% Kakadu plum.
 Within the sample of only pure Kakadu plum, the concentration of Vitamin C will be 2%.
 When used in a formulation, Kakadu plum as an ingredient will make up a specific percentage of the total formula, in this case 30% Kakadu plum.
 So since the overall amount of Kakadu plum has been reduced by 70%, the concentration of Vitamin C will equally be reduced, to 0.6%.

 A side note regarding internal supplementation:

 Many herbs and plants contain high concentrations of Vitamin C relating to internal daily nutritional value.
 This value however does not directly translate to showing the same topical benefits.
-For example, smashing up Acerola Cherries and applying them directly to the skin will not automatically provide an appropriately high clinical concentration of the type of Vitamin C that can be absorbed by the skin.
-Acerola Cherries offer a very high level of Vitamin C when ingested but this does not automatically mean the same for topical application to the skin.
+For example, smashing up Acerola Cherries and applying them directly to the skin will not automatically provide an equally high concentration of the type of Vitamin C that can be absorbed by the skin.
+Acerola Cherries offer a very high level of Vitamin C when ingested but it's not the same for topical application.

 Vitamin C in formulation